LapoBini/lapobini.github.io/content/project/ECON210C/index.md

 ## Undetermined Coefficients
 The third assignment (__ECON210C__ > __HW3__) asked to solve the canonical log-linearized New-Keynesian DSGE model as a function of a TFP shock.
 In this In this section, we will walk through the entire solution process.

-The benchmark three-equation New-Keynesian model is:
+The core of the benchmark three-equation New-Keynesian model is:
 $$
 \begin{gather*}
 \begin{split}